History of the Aether Theory

 non-reality, deepening the unresolvability.
 The first misconception was the

-reference was discarded.
-Then, without a special frame, there can be no
+of reference.
+Of course, without a special frame, there can be no

 absolute motion.
 It then follows that without absolute motion ALL

-for describing the physical world than with special and general
+better way is there for describing the physical world than with Einstein’s

-theory was applied to the whole universe and eventually gave us Sean
+continued as relativity theory was applied to the whole universe and

-Carroll’s preposterous expanding universe.
-Physicists know, or
+eventually gave us Sean Carroll’s preposterous expanding universe.

-suspect, there is something wrong here.
-The incompleteness and the paradoxes
+Physicists know, or suspect, there is something wrong here.
+The

-that have arisen are too easily demonstrated to be ignored.
+incompleteness and the paradoxes that have arisen are too easily

-Unfortunately the premise was invalid from the very
+Unfortunately, the premise was invalid from the very

 start.
 Unfortunately, the rejection of aether and the consequential